Bureau of Land Management, Interior.

 The volume of helium available for this sale is 2,100 MMcf.
 In accordance with the HPA, this volume was determined by dividing the total volume of stored conservation helium less the statutory required reservation of 600 MMcf for Government purposes less estimated in-kind crude helium transfers for 12 years divided by 12.

 1.04 At What Price Will the Conservation Helium Be Sold?

 The conservation helium will be sold at the same price as in-kind crude helium.
 For fiscal year 2003 that price is $52.50 per Mcf.

 1.05 Am I Qualified To Purchase Conservation Helium at This Sale?

-Any person, firm, partnership, joint stock association, corporation, or other domestic or foreign organization operating partially or wholly within the United States who meets one or more of the following requirements are qualified to submit a purchase request:
+Any person, firm, partnership, joint stock association, corporation, or other domestic or foreign organization operating partially or wholly within the United States who meets one or more of the following requirements is qualified to submit a purchase request:

 - Operates a helium purification plant within the U.S., or

 - Operates a crude helium extraction plant within the U.S., or

 - Is a wholesaler of pure helium or purchases helium for resale within the U.S., or

 - Is a consumer of pure helium within the U.S.